azurecitadel/azurecitadel.github.io/containers/kubernetes/part6.md

 ### Persisting data with StatefulSets and VolumeClaims
 Let's fix our data loss problem.
 This next part will introduce a lot of new topics, but ends up being quite simple in the end.

-Persisting data with Docker containers (not just in Kubernetes) is done through *Volumes*, these are logical chunks of data much a bit like disks.
+Persisting data with Docker containers (not just in Kubernetes) is done through *Volumes*, these are logical chunks of data much like disks.
 These volumes are managed by the Docker engine, and mounted into a running container at a mount point on the container's internal file system
 [📘 Docker Storage](https://docs.docker.com/storage/){:target="_blank" class="btn-info"}

 We'll change the MongoDB deployment to use a *StatefulSet*.
-Create new file called **mongo.stateful.yaml** and paste the following YAML into the file:
+Create new file called **mongo.stateful.yaml** (run `touch mongo.stateful.yaml` and refresh the files view in the editor)  and paste the following YAML into the file:
 ```yaml
 kind: StatefulSet
 apiVersion: apps/v1